legends2k/blog/content/note/arch_config.md

 In the newly installed Arch you might notice that there's no network connectivity.

+## Wireless

-To enable wireless what you did during installation (see _Arch Linux Installation_, [§2 Wireless Network][]).
+To enable wireless do what you did during installation (see _Arch Linux Installation_, [§2 Wireless Network][]).
 I did it only to realize, for `netctl` to hook to a WPA-secured network, the `wpa_supplicant` package is needed but was absent on the installed system.
 To connect to the internet, you need a package from the internet!?
 To get out of this [Catch-22][] situation, I'd to reboot from the installation USB, setup network and install `wpa_supplicant` to the new OS by chrooting

 {{< highlight basic >}}
 root@archiso / # mount /dev/lvmg1/root /mnt